pygame-community/pygame-ce/docs/reST/ref/surface.rst

       This function will temporarily lock and unlock the Surface as needed.

-      .. versionchanged:: 2.3.1 can now also accept both float coordinates and Vector2s
+      .. versionchanged:: 2.3.1 can now also accept both float coordinates and Vector2s for pixels.

          Returning a Color instead of tuple.
 Use ``tuple(surf.get_at((x,y)))`` if you want a tuple, and not a Color.
 This should only matter if